Home » Microsoft Flight Simulator 2024 encounters severe launch issues

 The Microsoft Flight Simulator support team has been trying to help steer users toward solutions, such as rebooting the sim:

-Even for players who have been able to get a session properly started, it’s not all smooth skies.
-One Xbox Series S player that goes by the Reddit handle “microwarvay,” shared a clip of their early session.
-In it, the aircraft they selected was completely malfunctioning.
+One Xbox Series S player that goes by the Reddit handle “microwarvay,” shared a clip of their early gameplay session.
+In it, the aircraft they selected, an Airbus A330, was completely malfunctioning.

 Other feedback from some console players cites similar issues, while others have confirmed they’ve experienced outright application crashes.
 Yet still, other reports mention airplanes missing from their library simply due to the servers not being able to load the data properly.